Amish Breakfast Casserole

 Why You’ll Love this Recipe

-- Perfect for serving a crowd.
+- A crowd-pleasing breakfast or brunch.
 When we have lots of mouths to feed, this is our easy casserole recipe that we turn to.
 It has flavors that everyone loves and is also easy to customize.

-- 20 minute prep time.
+- 20 minutes of hands-on prep time.
 Forget spending lots of time making breakfast, just mix up a couple of ingredients and layer them in a casserole dish.
 Breakfast will be ready in no time!

 - Meal prep miracle recipe.
 Here’s our best secret yet, we make this casserole on Sundays and then portion it into individual slices so everyone can reheat it easily on busy weekday mornings.
 It’s genius!